 BPD and Borderline Processes

 The Borderline Personality Disorder (BPD) diagnosis carries a huge amount of stigma.
 I prefer to restate this as ‘I work with people who experience borderline processes’.
-We all experience borderline processes at some point.
-Some people, however, become entrenched in these processes.
+I feel a better label for this type of problem is estreme stress disorder.
+We all experience borderline processes at some point in our life.
+Some people, however, become entrenched in experiences of abandoment and an abusive past.
 The disorder is a serious psychiatric problem that requires a considerable amount of therapy.
 Approximately 1% of the UK populations suffer from this problem.
 That is actually a large number of people.

 There are nine criteria for the diagnosis (diagnosis normally is undertaken by a clinical psychologist or a psychiatrist).
 You do not have to have met all the criteria to receive this diagnosis.
+It must also be said at this point that it is sometimes misdiagnosed.
+In the states it was common for CPTSD to be diagnosed as BPD in the past.
 It is said that you could put 50 people with this diagnosis in a waiting room and they would not necessarily recognise anybody in the room as being similar to them.
-They are all experiencing variations of borderline process.
+Sadly some therapists avoid working with this type of problem because it can be demanding for therapist and client.

 Support can be lacking